unicef/publicgoods-toolkit/community.md

 tend to fall into just a few categories.
 Many government projects lean toward "Wide Open" dynamics, and that archetype is a good default starting point for consideration.
-Less often one finds "Controlled Ecosystem," "Multi-Vendor Infrastructure," and "Trusted Vendor" archetypes.
+Less often one finds "Controlled Ecosystem", "Multi-Vendor Infrastructure", and "Trusted Vendor" archetypes.
 All of these are candidates for projects led by or originating in government agencies, depending on strategic and policy needs.